-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.

 All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of exploitation or abuse outside of their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited Page | 18
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to, sexual abuse, including harassment and exploitation, domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.

 - Shefford Lower School recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
-We recognise that child on child abuse can take many different forms such as: - o cyber-bullying - sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery) - o sexual assault - o sexual violence or harassment - o upskirting - o sexually harmful or problematic behaviour - o gang initiation or hazing type violence - o harassing messages and misogynistic messages - o the non-consensual sharing of indecent images - the sharing of abusive images and pornography, to those who do not want to receive such content - Upskirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Shefford Lower School understands serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
+We recognise that child on child abuse can take many different forms such as: - cyber-bullying - o sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery) - sexual assault - o sexual violence or harassment - upskirting - o sexually harmful or problematic behaviour - o gang initiation or hazing type violence - o harassing messages and misogynistic messages - o the non-consensual sharing of indecent images - o the sharing of abusive images and pornography, to those who do not want to receive such content - Upskirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

+- Shefford Lower School understands serious violence and what may signal that children are at risk from or are involved in serious violent crime.
 Indicators may include increased absences, a change in friendships/relationships with older individuals or groups, a significant decline in performance, self-harm, significant change in wellbeing or signs of assaulted/unexplained injuries.
-Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2022) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-Children's social care assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process'. - Contextual safeguarding can also be known as 'risk outside the home' (Working Together, 2018) - Shefford Lower School has a thorough understanding of contextual safeguarding and will make a referral in the first instance if apparent.

-Shefford Lower School has adopted a Child on child Abuse Policy which outlines the actions school will take in responding to reports of Child on child abuse.

-- Shefford Lower School manage the use of mobile and smart technology on the premises and reflect this in the behaviour / child protection policy. - We carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers the risks to children.
+Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2023) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Children's social care assessments should consider such factors, so it is important that schools provide as much information as possible as part of the referral process'.
+Contextual safeguarding can also be known as 'risk outside the home' (Working Together, 2018) - Shefford Lower School has a thorough understanding of contextual safeguarding and will make a referral in the first instance if apparent. - Shefford Lower School has adopted a Child on child Abuse Policy which outlines the actions school will take in responding to reports of Child on child abuse. - Shefford Lower School manages the use of mobile and smart technology on the premises and reflect this in the behaviour / child protection policy. - We carry out an annual review of our approach to online safety, filtering and monitoring supported by an annual risk assessment that considers the risks to children.